aragonzkresearch/blog/blogo-input/posts/ovote.md

 - Properties **not covered** (that will be covered in future designs):
     - **No voter privacy**
         - While the relation between votes & publicKeys is not published in the blockchain, the OVOTE-node will know these relations and could make them public.
 So, unless users use a node managed by themselves, the votes info is assumed to be 'public'.
-        - Future designs by the GroupoidLabs will focus on privacy preserving voting solutions.
+        - Future designs by the Aragon ZK Research will focus on privacy preserving voting solutions.
     - **No token-based voting**
         - The scope of OVOTE is not about token-based voting, but it is planned in the mid-term future (check section: *"Future use cases > OVOTE-DAO"*)